 The hard part, of course, is that we can't reconnect until we first shift out of that irritable place.
 So start by shifting gears.
 Here's how.

 Notice that you feel irritated, like your child is being a problem.
 And maybe she is.
 But instead of using that as permission to get mad, use it as your red flag that you need to stop and shift gears.
 Remind yourself that when you're feeling really good, you respond to her with more emotional generosity.

 What if your child is being really difficult, maybe even impossible?
 You can't change your child directly, but you CAN change your own reaction.
 The more you can react with understanding, the more likely your child will calm down, too.

 Remember, those are YOUR emotions.
-Your child may be triggering them, but as you're always telling your child, it's your job to manage your own emotions.
+Your child may be triggering them, but (as you're always telling your child) each of us has to manage our own emotions.

 2. Summon up all the compassion you can for yourself.

 Okay, you aren’t at your best right now.
 Maybe you’re being brusque or irritable or whining or snappish.
 That’s not a sign that you’re a bad person.
 It’s a sign that you need some help.
 Your job is to be the grown-up in the situation and give yourself that help!
 (As opposed to taking your upset out on someone else.)

 That starts with giving yourself some nurturing and support.
 With support you can handle hard things!
 Start by speaking kindly and tenderly to yourself, reassuring yourself.
 Remind yourself that every parent feels this way sometimes.
 You might think of this as filling your own cup, or even re-parenting yourself.

 3. Just be with yourself for a few moments.